nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #2.md

 -- SET extras = CASE WHEN extras = ' ' AND extras = '' THEN NULL ELSE extras END
 ```

-5. Generate an alphabetically ordered comma separated ingredient list for each pizza order from the customer_orders table and add a 2x in front of any relevant ingredients
+**5. Generate an alphabetically ordered comma separated ingredient list for each pizza order from the customer_orders table and add a 2x in front of any relevant ingredients**

-6. For example: "Meat Lovers: 2xBacon, Beef, ... , Salami"
+**6. For example: "Meat Lovers: 2xBacon, Beef, ... , Salami"**

-7. What is the total quantity of each ingredient used in all delivered pizzas sorted by most frequent first?
+**7. What is the total quantity of each ingredient used in all delivered pizzas sorted by most frequent first?**

 ```sql
 WITH topping_cte AS